Aizopsis

-Aizopsis is a genus of the succulent family Crassulaceae (stonecrop family), found in east Asia.
+Aizopsis is a genus of the succulent family Crassulaceae (stonecrop family), found in Asia.

 Description

 Flowers yellow, chromosome numbers, x=16.

 Taxonomy

 In 1978, Ohba divided up the very large and cosmopolitan genus Sedum, placing Sedum aizoon and allied species into Sedum subgenus Aizoon.
 In 1995, he segregated these species into a separate genus, Aizopsis.
 However, other authors included these species in another segregate, Phedimus, as subgenus Aizoon.
 Subsequent molecular phylogenetic analysis established Aizopsis as a sister group to Phedimus, which with distinguishing characteristics justified their retention as a separate genus, although the distinction has not been universally adopted.